marcobalestra/jscms/README.md

 ## About authentication

-Jscms uses Apache’s basic authentication.
+JSCMS uses Apache’s basic authentication.

 This authentication _could be_ insecure, in order to secure it it’s reccommended to:

 * Enable and force HTTPS on the site, e.g. using `certbot`
 * Enable `fail2ban` with an appropriate _jail_ for HTTP auth failures.
 Usually the `apache-auth` jail is shipped with `fail2ban` distribution, just activate it.

+To logout just quit the browser.

 ## Limitations, by design